17 essential open source tools for Windows admins working with Windows 10: Free open source software for sysadmins

 Admins looking to ease the pain of backing up Windows-based systems should check out AMANDA, aka Advanced Maryland Automatic Network Disk Archiver.
 AMANDA provides the ability for an administrator to set up a single master backup server that can support both Windows desktops and servers over the network to a variety of media, including tape drives, disks, or optical media.

-15 essential open source tools for Windows admins working with Windows 10: 4.
-Exchange 2013 RBAC Manager
+6. Open source tools for Windows: Exchange 2013 RBAC Manager

 Exchange 2013 RBAC Manager is a great tool for admins working with role-based access control and Exchange.
-RBAC Manager (aka RBAC Editor GUI) helps overcome the lack of a GUI tool to work with the new role-based administration side to Exchange, enabling admins to connect, whether or not you're a PowerShell master.
-The tool is written in C# and uses PowerShell behind the scenes to allow you to create and manage roles in your Exchange 2013 environment. .
+RBAC Manager (aka RBAC Editor GUI) helps overcome the lack of a GUI tool to work with the new role-based administration side to Exchange.
+It enables admins to connect whether or not you're a PowerShell master.
+The tool is written in C# and uses PowerShell behind the scenes that allows you to create and manage roles in your Exchange 2013 environment. .

-15 essential open source tools for Windows admins working with Windows 10:5.
-Core Configurator 2.0 for Server Core
+7. Open source tools for Windows: Core Configurator 2.0 for Server Core

 Offering a command-line version of Windows Server 2008 and Windows Server 2008 R2 at installation was a great idea.
 With its light footprint, it allows a small attack surface as well.
 The only problem?
 It required administrators to crack open command-line books to configure their servers.
 This free tool provides a GUI method for managing tasks.